International Game Developers Association: Advocacy

 Starting in 2014, the association has been working with the FBI to deal with the online harassment of developers.

 The IGDA introduced the first annual Global Industry Game Awards (GIGA) in August 2021, in collaboration with devcom, a branch of the annual Gamescom convention devoted to video game development.
 The awards were designed "to celebrate the contributions of individuals and discipline teams across the many facets of game development", with several awards given in each category of Art, Audio, Design, Engineering and Technology, Support, Writing and Narrative, and other awards, rather than focusing on the whole studio behind a given game.

 Programs

-The IGDA, through its chapters and SIGs, organises hundreds of events for members of the game development industry including chapter meetings and meetups.
-However, there are larger events that are organised that bring IGDA's international members together:
+The IGDA, through its chapters and SIGs, organizes hundreds of events for members of the game development industry including chapter meetings and meetups.
+However, there are larger events that are organized that bring IGDA's international members together: